The Aviation Law Review: Japan

 - be able to conduct the relevant services properly;

-- if the applicant intends to engage in international air transport services, it must have a plan conforming to the air navigation agreements or other agreements applicable to the foreign countries concerned; and
+- if the applicant intends to engage in international air transport services, have a plan conforming to the air navigation agreements or other agreements applicable to the foreign countries concerned; and

 - conform with the ownership rules described in detail in Section III.ii.